Averaging of strong magnetic nonlinear Schr\"odinger equations in the energy space: Introduction

 \subsection{Derivation of the NLS-type models}

-In this paper, we study two nonlinear Schr\"{o}dinger-type models with strong magnetic field.
-These models was introduced in \cite{2} to study the asymptotic scaling limit of nonlinear Schr\"{o}dinger equations (NLS) with strong magnetic fields, which appear in, e.g., \cite{BEC}.
+In this paper, we study two nonlinear Schr\"{o}dinger-type models with strong magnetic confinement.
+These models were introduced in \cite{2} to study the asymptotic scaling limit of nonlinear Schr\"{o}dinger equations (NLS) under strong magnetic fields, which appear in \cite{BEC}.
 We will follow the derivation in \cite[Section 1]{2}.
-First, we consider the following NLS-type model in 3 dimensions:
+First, we consider the following 3-dimensional NLS-type model: